 The tank pressure shall be subsequently released so as not to abnormally raise the inside pressure of the fuel tank.
 This may be done by opening the fuel cap of the vehicle.
 Regardless of the method of depressurisation, the vehicle shall be returned to its original condition within 1 minute.

 6.6.1.5.
-Canister loading and purge
+Carbon canister loading and purge

-The canister aged according to the sequence described in paragraph 5.1. of this Annex shall be loaded to 2 gram breakthrough according to the procedure described in paragraph 5.1.6. of Annex 7 to the 07 series of amendments to UN Regulation No. 83, and shall be subsequently purged with 25 ±5 litres per minute with emission laboratory air.
-The volume of purge air shall not exceed the volume defined in paragraph 6.6.1.5.1.
-This loading and purging can be done either (a) using an on-board canister at a temperature of 20 °C or optionally 23 °C, or (b) by disconnecting the canister.
+The carbon canister aged in accordance with the sequence described in paragraph 5.1. to 5.1.3.1.3. inclusive of this Annex shall be loaded to 2 gram breakthrough according to the procedure described in paragraph 5.1.6. of Annex 7 to the 07 series of amendments to UN Regulation No. 83, and shall be subsequently purged with 25 ±5 litres per minute with emission laboratory air.
+The volume of purge air shall not exceed the volume determined in paragraph 6.6.1.5.1.
+This loading and purging can be done either (a) using an on-board carbon canister at a temperature of 20 °C or optionally 23 °C, or (b) by disconnecting the carbon canister.
 In both cases, no further relief of the tank pressure is allowed.

 6.6.1.5.1.
 Determination of maximum purge volume